-If you happen to visit Chichen Itza during the annual equinoxes, you might be lucky to witness the spectacular phenomenon.
+If you happen to visit Chichen Itza in Mexico during the annual equinoxes, you might be lucky to witness the spectacular phenomenon.
 At about 3 pm, sun rays create a shadow across the pyramid temple steps which give the appearance of the snake shape.
 Kukulkan, a Maya snake god, comes to life for a few hours twice a year for over 1,000 years.
 This light and shadow illusion happens twice a year and attracts thousands of visitors from all over the world.
-Make sure you don`t miss it if you are in Mexico in this time of the year!
+Make sure you don`t miss it if you are in Mexico at this time of the year!

 2. Venus Platform

-Once you`ve seen El Castillo pyramid, pay attention to the nearby Venus Platform with mythical creatures on side panels.
+Once you’ve seen El Castillo pyramid, pay attention to the nearby Venus Platform with mythical creatures on side panels.
 This squared platform, dedicated to worship of the planet Venus, has four staircases.
 The Venus Platform, also known as the Tomb of the Chac Mool, has a flat stage for public views.
 This monument likely served for ceremonial purposes, such as public speeches, dance or rituals.